architect/arc.codes/src/views/docs/en/reference/app.arc/scheduled.md

 </arc-tab-bar>

-Which generates the following code:
+Which generates the following scaffolding:

 ```bash
 /